 Cloud computing is touted as the answer — to pretty much anything and everything.
-For example, if you need elastic resource provision, use cloud.
-If you don’t want the cost of a facility and hardware plus maintenance, use cloud.
-If you want greater flexibility in on-boarding new employees and getting rid of old ones, use cloud.
+For example, if you need elastic resource provision, use the cloud.
+If you don’t want the cost of a facility and hardware plus maintenance, use the cloud.
+If you want greater flexibility in onboarding new employees and getting rid of old ones, use the cloud.

 Again, true –- to a certain extent.
 The problem is no longer the technology behind it all, but the politics and cultures.
 In earlier posts (Politics and Networks May Not Mix and Avoiding a High-Speed Data Breach) Bob Tarzey and I touched on some of the issues here.

 The biggest issue for the burgeoning global cloud computing market is not lack of standards, or problems with overall performance, or with the multitudinous different platforms that can be chosen.
 It is down to how much trust you can place in the company, and the country, in which the data center facility — and therefore the data — resides.

 There are certain areas of the world the majority of Western organizations would steer clear of — it may not be a good idea to store mission-critical information in North Korea, for example, and places such as Russia (where encryption is illegal) and China should be worrying enough to make these a non-choice.